Discover Braga’s charm on a sightseeing tour. Walk through the oldest Portuguese city, visit Bom Jesus Sanctuary, and enter the cathedral.

 Think globally and indulge locally by joining our 100% Portuguese Foods Food Tour in Braga!

-- Meeting local people.
-Learn about the lifestyle of Braga locals.
+- Meet your local guide at Arco da Porta Nova and learn about the lifestyle of Braga locals.

 - Explore the cultural sights of the town on foot, accompanied by a local guide.

 - Enjoy a lovely glass of white wine close to the cathedral of Braga.

 - Stroll through the public gardens and savor the best local cake.